Michael J. O’Connor, Executive Director

 Kooris served as the Connecticut Port Authority’s Chairman of the Board from July, 2019 through August, 2024.
 During that tenure, he oversaw the updating of the Port Authority’s policies and procedures and hired a full complement of experienced and dedicated staff.
 Concurrent to those internal operations improvements, the Port Authority entered into a transformative partnership with the private sector to rebuild the State Pier in New London for heavy lift cargo.
 This partnership has resulted in the pier’s utilization as the premier staging hub on the eastern seaboard for offshore wind.
 He currently serves as the Co-Chair of the Finance Committee.

 Patton grew up in Meriden and attended Xavier High School in Middletown.
-He and his family have been residents of Guilford and Branford for the last 23 years, where he has been active in the local community.
-Patton was appointed as a member of the Connecticut Port Authority Board in February, 2021 after being nominated by Governor Lamont and serves as Co-Chair of the Finance Committee.
+He and his family have been residents of Guilford and Branford for the last 25 years.
+Patton was appointed to the Connecticut Port Authority Board by Governor Lamont in February 2021.
+He has served as the Chair of the Audit Committee and is currently the Chair of the Finance Committee.

 David Pohorylo is a Connecticut native, born and raised in Windsor Locks before settling with his family in Monroe in 1985.
 He began his career in the maritime industry in 1974 when he joined the Swedish Brostrom Group in New York City as a staff accountant.
 Pohorylo worked with several of the group’s companies in New York and Gothenburg, Sweden before taking the position of Manager, Finance & M.I.S. of Brostrom Shipping Company North America in 1978.
 This was a new branch office for the Swedish parent, overseeing liner, bulker, tanker, trading and pool operations in the Americas.
 And when Brostrom’s AB Atlanttrafik headquarters relocated to the U.S. in 1983, Pohorylo assumed the position of Chief Corporate Controller & M.I.S.
 Director and, later, the position of Chief Financial Officer.